mykkro/commandr/README.md

-# commandr - utility to build command line poarsers for Python
+# commandr - utility to build command line parsers for Python

+Basically, it is a small convenience wrapper around argparse with some useful bits mixed in.

 * uses `argparse` for parsing CLI args
 * substitutes values from ENV vars inf provided
-* can load multuiple config files into Python dicts
+* can load multiple config files (JSON, YAML) into Python dicts

 ## Basic Usage